In this guide, we outline the pros and cons of aquaculture and fish farming.

 There can be practical problems with pond based aquaculture

-There can be some practical problems with pond based aquaculture such as deep green pond water, muddy pond water, a red layer on the pond water, oxygen depletion in water, excess ammonia, production of hydrogen sulphide, black mud at the bottom of a pond, large aquatic plants in ponds (researchgate.net)
+[Some of the practical problems] with pond based aquaculture [might include] deep green pond water, muddy pond water, a red layer on the pond water, oxygen depletion in water, excess ammonia, production of hydrogen sulphide, black mud at the bottom of a pond, large aquatic plants in ponds (researchgate.net)

 … even under good management, several technical difficulties may arise during fish culture with a possibility of large scale loss of production (researchgate.net)

-Some farmed fish need wild fish as feed, and it can be resource inefficient when considering feed to production conversion
+Some farmed fish need wild fish as feed, and it can be resource inefficient when considering feed to production conversion, or place pressure on wild fisheries

 … [one report indicated that the] feed-to-edible product ratio … could be more than 3 kilograms of forage fish to produce 1 kilogram of edible farmed fish